I'm a Celebrity: Unpacked: Cancellation and replacements

 On 9 January 2020, it was announced that series had been axed due to high production costs and would not return later that year.
-The series was replaced by online spin-off show I'm a Celebrity...The Daily Drop, hosted by Vick Hope on ITV Hub and repeated on ITV2.
-As a result of the COVID-19 pandemic and due to flexibility and cost savings, The Daily Drop was filmed "as live" on a virtual set in London using virtual technology and AR.
+The series was replaced by online spin-off show I'm a Celebrity...The Daily Drop hosted by Vick Hope.
+Episodes were uploaded each weekday morning on ITV Hub and broadcast later in the afternoon on ITV2.
+As a result of the COVID-19 pandemic and due to flexibility and cost savings, The Daily Drop was filmed "as live" on a virtual turret-style set in London using virtual technology and augmented reality.
 In October 2021, it was announced that the online spin-off show I'm a Celebrity...The Daily Drop had been axed, with no plans for a replacement.
+In 2023, the first all-star series of the South Africa spin-off was accompanied by an official podcast, this was hosted by series 16 winner and former Extra Camp host Scarlett Moffatt and series 22 campmate Seann Walsh.

 In October 2024, it was reported that a new ITV2 companion show would accompany the upcoming series next month; later that month Dommett and Sam Thompson were reported to be the hosts.
 On 29 October, the show's return was confirmed by ITV with Capital UK radio DJ Kemi Rodgers joining the line-up of presenters for the newly retitled show.
 The first series of Unpacked was repeated on ITV1 in a weekday afternoon slot.
 On 30 October 2025, ITV confirmed that Unpacked would return for a second series with Dommett and Rogers continuing as hosts.
+In March 2026, it was revealed that Unpacked would accompany the second all-star series as a video podcast with a live episode broadcast for the series final.
+Thompson returned and was this time based in a UK recording studio with celebrity guests and former campmates, while Rodgers interviewed Ant & Dec on location in South Africa.
+On 23 July 2026, it was confirmed that Unpacked would return for a third series, which Thompson and Rodgers would return to present, but Dommett wouldn't return.
+The same format will be used to accompany The Wild Frontier, a new spin-off series filmed in Canada that is set to premiere in 2027.
+The presenters of this have yet to be confirmed.